ATSB obtains drone operator’s certificate to assist investigations

 The Australian Transport Safety Bureau (ATSB) has obtained a remotely piloted aircraft (RPA) operator’s certificate to assist with its investigations.

-The certificate will allow the ATSB to use RPA’s, most commonly referred to as drones to “gather data and evidence during its on-site investigations”.
+The certificate will allow the ATSB to use RPAs, more commonly referred to as drones, to “gather data and evidence during its on-site investigations”.

 “The RPAS brings significant capability to our investigations,” Hoffmeister said in a statement.